Mahil-SA/Pointers/README EXP 10.md

 ~~~

 # Conclusion
-In C++ we have learnt about pointer operations like call by value and call by reference and
+In C++ we have learnt about pointer operations like call by value and call by reference.

 # Outputs
 ## Program 1